Barbecue teams compete in Dyersville fundraiser

 “It’s the loving touch,” he said.

 Jeff Schmitt and Keith Mensen, of Dyersville, compete as Smiley’s Wings ‘n Things.
-The duo are sometimes assisted by their wives, Beth and Sarah.
+The two are sometimes assisted by their wives, Beth and Sarah.

 Schmitt, a heavy truck mechanic, said barbecuing started as a hobby.
 He and Keith Mensen compete about three times a year.